Medically reviewed by Drugs.com. Last updated on May 7, 2020.

 - Antineoplastic Agent, Antimetabolite

 - Antineoplastic Agent, Antimetabolite (Antifolate)

-Antifolate; disrupts folate-dependent metabolic processes essential for cell replication.
-Inhibits thymidylate synthase (TS), dihydrofolate reductase (DHFR), glycinamide ribonucleotide formyltransferase (GARFT), and aminoimidazole carboxamide ribonucleotide formyltransferase (AICARFT), the enzymes involved in folate metabolism and DNA synthesis, resulting in inhibition of purine and thymidine nucleotide and protein synthesis.
+Pemetrexed is an antifolate; it disrupts folate-dependent metabolic processes essential for cell replication.
+Pemetrexed inhibits thymidylate synthase (TS), dihydrofolate reductase (DHFR), glycinamide ribonucleotide formyltransferase (GARFT), and aminoimidazole carboxamide ribonucleotide formyltransferase (AICARFT), the enzymes involved in folate metabolism and DNA synthesis, resulting in inhibition of purine and thymidine nucleotide and protein synthesis.

 Vdss: 16.1 L

 Pemetrexed clearance decreases and AUC increases as renal function decreases; in patients with CrCl of 45, 50, and 80 mL/minute, AUC was increased 65%, 54%, and 13%, respectively, compared with patients with CrCl of 100 mL/minute.

 Mesothelioma: Initial treatment of malignant pleural mesothelioma (in combination with cisplatin) that is unresectable or in patients who are not otherwise candidates for curative surgery

 Initial treatment of locally advanced or metastatic nonsquamous NSCLC (in combination with cisplatin)